A Comprehensive Survey on Generative Diffusion Models for Structured Data: Introduction

 \section{Introduction}

-Structured data, which is characterised as its standardised format and comprises both tabular data - information organised into rows and columns, representing individual records and their respective attributes - and time series data - sequential observations obtained at successive time intervals, is ubiquitous across various domains.
-It has been extensively applied to many tasks, such as financial modelling \cite{lin2021forecasting}, fraud detection \cite{tiwari2021credit}, click-through rate (CTR) prediction \cite{zhou2019deep}, clinical event prediction \cite{beunza2019comparison}, counterfactual estimation \cite{liu2022practical}, and so forth.
-Enhancing predictive performance and robustness in these applications can provide significant benefits for both end users and organizations offering such solutions.
+Structured data is characterised as its standardised format and ubiquitous across various domains.
+This type of data can be divided into two categories.
+The first is tabular data, where information is arranged into rows and columns, representing individual records and their respective attributes.
+The second category is time series data, which is sequential observations obtained at successive time intervals.
+The structured data has been extensively applied to many tasks, such as financial modelling \cite{lin2021forecasting}, fraud detection \cite{tiwari2021credit}, click-through rate (CTR) prediction \cite{zhou2019deep}, clinical event prediction \cite{beunza2019comparison}, counterfactual estimation \cite{liu2022practical}, and so forth.
+Enhancing predictive performance and robustness in these applications can provide significant benefits for both end users and organisations offering such solutions.
 Thus, structured data modelling has been a long-standing research topic in both academia and industry.